lucono/karma-test-explorer/README.md

 - Loads values from user karma.conf.js (some get removed to make the explorer work correctly).
 - Detects configuration changes and reload tests automatically.
 - Allows configuration for different type of workflows: Angular project path, project type, karma.conf path, default project name for multiple projects inside one root.
-- Forwards the console output from Karma to a VS Code output channel(Karma Test Explorer Log).
+- Forwards the console output from Karma to a VS Code output channel(Karma Test Explorer).

 ## How to use it?